aayu16kiran/Codsoft/README.md

 # Web development intern
-This repository contain all tasks folder with their specific name
+This repository contain all tasks of level 1 folder with their specific name